anjalyjacob/anjalyjacob/README.md

 - 👋 Hi, I’m Anjaly Jacob
 - 👀 I’m interested in developing applications in both web and mobile(loves❤️ to get some challenging works)
-- 🌱 I’m currently learning Redux and GraphQl (need to look another one after this 😉)
+- 🌱 I’m currently learning GraphQl server with GRPC service integration (need to look another one after this 😉)
 - 📫 Any one can reach me through mail: anjalyjacob10@gmail.com or via LinkedIn: https://www.linkedin.com/in/anjaly-jacob-79b950104/

 <!---